-Despite all the causes of car accidents, the National Highway Traffic Safety Administration (NHTSA) reports that 94 percent of all serious car accidents are caused by driver error.
-Some driving behaviors seem to make a crash far more likely.
+Despite the various causes of car accidents, the National Highway Traffic Safety Administration (NHTSA) reports that 94 percent of all serious car accidents are caused by driver error.
+Certain driving behaviors can increase the likelihood of a car crash.
 Typical causes of car accidents are listed below.

 It is human nature to want to get other tasks done while sitting fairly still in the car, but changing conditions and the behaviors of other drivers will demand full attention from every motorist.
 Keeping eyes on the road and both hands on the wheel are the best ways to make sure everyone is safe.

 This means moving into another lane without proper signaling and adjusting for traffic patterns.
 When it is done accidentally, it is often referred to as drifting.
 It is not often discussed, and it is not part of a public outreach campaign.
 Many times, it is likely the result of other bad driving behaviors, such as speeding, distracted driving, and impaired driving.

 To reduce this problem, auto manufacturers have installed detection systems that warn motorists when they are leaving the lane, but this requires the driver to react to the warning, which is often a vibration and lights on the side mirrors.
 Since drivers that are under the influence or drowsy may not react to it or react slowly, there are limitations to the system, but this technology has likely stopped many accidents before they had a chance to start.

 This refers to those driving under the influence of an intoxicating substance.
 The popularity and conveniency of rideshare services has created a fairly inexpensive alternative to cab fare for those who may have had a few drinks and should not get behind the wheel of a car.
 Alcohol manufacturers, road safety groups, government agencies, and stiffened legal penalties for those who are caught driving under the influence are all factors changing the public outlook on driving under the influence of an intoxicating substance.